lovell/sharp/.github/CONTRIBUTING.md

 Please create a [new issue](https://github.com/lovell/sharp/issues/new) containing the steps to reproduce the problem.

-If you're having installation problems, please include the output of running `npm install --verbose sharp`.

 New bugs are assigned a `triage` label whilst under investigation.

 ## Submit a new feature request